YINI-lang/YINI-spec/YINI-Specification.md

 # Specification for the YINI Format
 **Version:** v1.0.0 Beta 3 + Updates

-> **Note:** This specification of the YINI format may introduce changes that are not backward-compatible (see section 13.2.
-"Versioning Strategy").
+> **Note:** This specification of the YINI format may introduce changes that are not backward-compatible (see Section 13.2, "Versioning Strategy").

+© 2025 Marko K. Seppänen.
+Licensed under the Apache License, Version 2.0.
+See the full license text at the end of this document.

 ---